User Manual – Durst

 Add Caption

-The Fixup Add Caption allows a caption – the selected text – to be added to the selected edges in the specified position, font, size, and color.
-In addition, in the advanced settings, this caption can be generated with its own Dieline in the form of a flap.
+The Fixup Add Caption enables the addition of a caption – using the selected text – to be added to the selected edges in the specified position, font, size, and color.
+Additionally, in the advanced settings, this caption can be created with its own Dieline as a flap.

-With version 1.19.2, the functionality has been extende with the following option:
+With version 1.19.2, the functionality has been extended with the following option:

-• When adding a caption, the BleedBox is only enlarged on the side [100] where the caption was added.
+• When adding a caption, the BleedBox is now enlarged only on the side [100] where the caption was added.

-Figure 44: The dialog Add Caption Fixup with the set origin of a caption
+Figure 44: The dialog of the Fixup Add Caption with the set origin of a caption

 Add Grommets/Drillholes

-The Fixup Add Grommets/Drillholes adds Grommets/Drillholes to the selected horizontal or vertical edges.
-Users can specify how many grommets should be added and the spacing between them.
-The size and color of the Grommets/Drillholes can be configured in the tab Advanced.
+The Fixup Add Grommets/Drillholes allows users to add Grommets/Drillholes to the selected horizontal or vertical edges.
+Users can specify the quantity and spacing of the Grommets.
+The size and color settings for the Grommets/Drillholes can be configured in the tab Advanced.

-With version 1.19.2, the following feature has been added:
+With version 1.19.2, the following feature has been introduced:

-• It is now possible to create Grommets/Drillholes without a Fill Color but with a Stroke.
-To achieve this, the color value of the Fill Color [101] to 0/0/0/0 and activate the opiton Overprint [102].
-This automatically ensures that no Fill Color is generated internally.
+• It is now possible to create Grommets/Drillholes without a Fill Color, using only a Stroke.
+To achieve this, set the color value of the Fill Color [101] to 0/0/0/0 and enable the option Overprint [102].
+This ensures that no Fill Color is generated internally.

 Figure 45: The tabs Basic Settings and Advanced of the Fixup Add Grommets/Drillholes